 Marketing

-• Agricultural Marketing Service: The Agricultural Marketing Service AMS was developed to helps farmers gain greater participation in overseas agricultural markets by promoting the sale of agricultural products, including food, fiber, and specialty crops.
-They provide testing, standardization, grading, market news services, and aids in oversees marketing agreements and orders.
+• Agricultural Marketing Service: The Agricultural Marketing Service AMS was developed to help farmers gain greater participation in overseas agricultural markets by promoting the sale of agricultural products, including food, fiber, and specialty crops.
+They provide testing, standardization, grading, market news services, and aid in overseeing marketing agreements and orders.

 • Foreign Agricultural Services: The FAS is an Agriculture Department’s lead agency that opens new markets and increases U.S. agriculture’s competition overseas.
 They work on market development, trade agreements and negotiations, and the analysis of market information.
 The FAS also administers USDA’s export credit guarantee and food aid programs.
 This service also helps in supporting economic development through technical and development assistance.

-• Economic Research Service (ERS): They are responsible for sharing information, developing, and research within the USDA.
+• Economic Research Service (ERS): They are responsible for sharing information, development, and research within the USDA.

 • Grain Inspection, Packers and Stockyards Administration: They are charged with facilitating the marketing of livestock, poultry, meat, cereals and grains, oilseeds, and related agricultural products.
 This agency ensures fair trade practices and competitive market conditions in livestock, meat, and poultry industries through various oversight, inspection, price protection, and payment programs.
 GIPSA’s Packers and Stockyards Program (P&SP) regulates and enforces competitive conditions in meat and livestock markets, while the Federal Grain Inspection Service (FGIS) deals with marketing, inspection, standardization, and quality assessment of grain and related products.